archive, documentation, publication

 The audio publication RRadio Triton is the outcome of the voluntary contributions of all the actors of the 2017 seminar and their recomposition in the present time.
 RRadio Triton is an a.pass production initiated, curated and hosted by Pierre Rubio, and is technically, artistically and dramaturgically supported by Christian Hansen and Sina Seifee.

-A comprehensive presentation of the 2017 seminar can be found here .
+A comprehensive presentation of the 2017 seminar here .